 - Avoid negativity

-Toxins can have a devastating effect on our immune system and can also cause leaky gut, chemicals like medication, pesticides and chlorine are three of the ones most likely to cause problems.
+Toxins can have a devastating effect on our immune system and can also cause a leaky gut.
+Chemicals like medication, pesticides and chlorine are three of the ones most likely to cause problems.

-- Drinking good quality bottle water (not tap water)
+- Drinking good quality bottled water (not tap water)

 - Introduce natural herbs